-Haitian Hot Chocolate, perfect for the winter and even during hot summer days!
+Haitian Hot Chocolate is perfect for the winter and even during hot summer days!

 I have been looking everywhere for the Haitian-made chocolate stick to make the famous Haitian Hot Chocolate.
-I was asking everyone and received different confusing answers.
+I asked everyone and received different confusing answers.
 But of course, I was asking people who live close to me.

-A couple of weeks ago, I was visiting my mother, and we were talking about chocolate, and I mentioned to her that I was in search of the Haitian chocolate sticks.
-To my surprise, she said that she had a few chocolate sticks left from her last trip from Haiti.
+A couple of weeks ago, I was visiting my mother, and we were talking about chocolate, and I mentioned to her that I was searching for Haitian chocolate sticks.
+To my surprise, she said that she had a few chocolate sticks left from her last trip to Haiti.

-Haitian Hot Chocolate is a “hot” beverage item when served during certain occasions, one being funerals.
+Haitian Hot Chocolate is a “hot” beverage item for certain occasions, one being funerals.
 Many people will pass on tea or coffee.
 Not the place you want to act as if you are only there to savor all the special foods that remind you of home.

 It is interesting to see how everyone waits for the hot chocolate.
 It almost feels as if it will warm every heart and make any sadness go away.
 I guess only these particular foods and certain moments bring us all together to remember the good old days.